AidasDir/LTE-Redirection_Attack/1-overview.md

 The LTE-Redirection_Attack repository is a comprehensive research platform designed for cellular network security testing and analysis.
 This system enables the creation of a controlled environment for testing mobile device vulnerabilities through network downgrade attacks, specifically by forcing LTE-connected devices to downgrade to less secure 2G/EGPRS networks.

+This page provides a high-level understanding of the system architecture, components, and workflow.
+For detailed setup instructions, see
+The LTE-Redirection_Attack repository is a comprehensive research platform designed for cellular network security testing and analysis.
+This system enables the creation of a controlled environment for testing mobile device vulnerabilities through network downgrade attacks, specifically by forcing LTE-connected devices to downgrade to less secure 2G/EGPRS networks.

+This page provides a high-level understanding of the system architecture, components, and workflow.
+For detailed setup instructions, see [Setup and Installation](2-setup-and-installation.md), and for running the attack, see Running the Attack., and for running the attack, see Running the Attack.

 ## System Purpose and Capabilities

 The LTE-Redirection Attack platform enables researchers and security professionals to: